One year out from the 2024 presidential election, how is the community feeling?

-There are fifteen candidates in total – nine republicans, four democrats, and two independents.

-President Joe Biden announced his campaign for re-election in April, and so did former president Donald Trump last November.
+President Joe Biden announced his campaign for re-election in April.
+Former President Donald Trump has maintained a large lead over his Republican primary rivals, despite four criminal indictments.

 When it comes down to it, what are people really looking for in a candidate?